|

 betweenness_centrality | () | indexed_lookup_map<NodeID, double> | Returns normalized betweenness centrality for each node, matching NetworkX betweenness_centrality(G, normalized=True) semantics.
 Implemented via Brandes BFS without BGL property-map setup. | auto bc = G.betweenness_centrality(); |

-to_2sat_vertex_id | (literal) | int | Internal/public helper mapping a literal to its implication-graph vertex index. | auto id = nxpp::to_2sat_vertex_id(-2); |
+to_2sat_vertex_id | (literal) | int | Internal/public helper mapping a literal to its implication-graph vertex index.
+Throws std::invalid_argument for literal 0, which is not valid in 2-SAT. | auto id = nxpp::to_2sat_vertex_id(-2); |

 two_sat_satisfiable | (num_variables, clauses) | bool | 2-SAT satisfiability helper built on SCC computation. | bool ok = nxpp::two_sat_satisfiable(2, {{1,2},{-1,2}}); |